Frequently asked questions (MBBS and BDS)

 All of the statistics from our latest cycle can be found on our Admissions Statistics page.

-Yes we rank all applicants 50% on UKCAT and 50% on academic merit.
-For school leavers we use UCAS tariff or an equivalence rating for those countries where UCAS tariff is not available or our own point based system for graduates looking a degree classification.
+Yes we rank all applicants 50% on UCAT and 50% on academic merit.
+For school leavers we use UCAS tariff or an equivalence rating for those countries where UCAS tariff is not available or our own point based system for graduates looking at degree classification.
 There is competition for places and applicants with strong academic backgrounds are at an advantage.

 Yes, provided you meet our entry requirements, you may apply to us again without prejudice.